bartosjiri/stan-lynx-time-converter/README.md

 - `deliveredAt`: Date and time of the actual event delivery _(may be omitted if the event has not yet occurred, but tracking is desired)_.
 - `deliveryReferences`: Links referencing the actual event delivery.

 For Stan's announcement, ensure Paris local time is used unless otherwise specified.
 Times in the config file are in UTC+0.
+Provide optimistic promise times - e.g. for "next week" use the last day and second of the given week (`202X-XX-XXT23:59:59.999Z`).

 Improvements and fixes to the application are also welcome.